influxdata/influxdb-client-swift/Examples/QueryCpu/README.md

 # QueryCpu

-This is an example how to to query data into sequence of `FluxRecord`.
+This is an example how to query data into sequence of `FluxRecord`.
 The Telegraf sends data from [CPU Input Plugin](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/cpu/README.md) into InfluxDB 2.0.

 ## Prerequisites: